Jdean005/leadChecker2000/README.md

 Functionality:

-1. Displays the following fields from the Lead Object on a Lightning Card (leveraging: Lightning-record-form):
+1. Displays the following fields from the Lead Object on a Lightning Card (leveraging: Lightning-record-edit-form):
   a.
 Lead First Name
   b.
 Lead Last Name
   c.
 Lead Title